-A fund may be established for a socially or economically beneficial purpose.
+A fund may be established for an economically beneficial purpose.
 Its property is formed of contributions and donations from its founders and donors.
 The fund may not pledge its property or otherwise use it to secure debts; any legal act that violates this rule is considered void.
 However, all property of the fund may be alienated, if it is in the interest of the purpose for which the fund was established (Civil Code Articles 394 and 398).
 The law does not explicitly provide for the right of funds to take part in entrepreneurial activities, as is the case for foundations, and as such it may be concluded that such activities are not allowed.

 A registered institute may carry out a business enterprise or other economic activity on an auxiliary basis, but any such activity must not jeopardize the quality, scope, and accessibility of the institute's socially or economically beneficial activities.
 The registered institute may use any profit only to support the activity for which it was established and to cover its administrative costs (Civil Code Articles 402 and 403).